sulu/sulu/UPGRADE.md

 INSERT INTO me_collection_types (id, name, collection_type_key) VALUES ('2', 'System Collections', 'collection.system');
 UPDATE me_media SET idCollections={new-system-collection-id} WHERE idCollections={old-avatar-collection};
 ```

+The value for the placeholder `{new-system-collection-id}` you will find in the URL in the backend.

 ### Websocket Component
 The following Interfaces has new methods